-North Korea threatens 'pain and suffering' ahead of UN sanctions vote
+N. Korea threatens 'suffering' ahead of sanctions vote

 North Korea's Foreign Ministry said in a statement published on state media that if the US "does rig up the illegal and unlawful 'resolution'" it would respond in kind.

+The Security Council is due to vote in New York on a US-drafted resolution to impose new restrictions on the rogue state following its sixth and largest nuclear test, carried out just over a week ago.

-"The DPRK is ready and willing to use any form of ultimate means," the statement said, referring to the country by its official name the Democratic People's Republic of Korea (DPRK).
+"The DPRK is ready and willing to use any form of ultimate means," the statement said, referring to the country by its acronym.

 "The forthcoming measures to be taken by the DPRK will cause the US the greatest pain and suffering it had ever gone through in its entire history."

-The UN Security Council is due to vote Monday on new restrictions on the rogue state, including an oil embargo, a ban on North Korean laborers and an asset freeze on leader Kim Jong Un.

-Despite the vocal backing of the US, which proposed the sanctions, they could be vetoed by Russia and China which have expressed skepticism about the harsh measures.
+"We hope UNSC members will come to a consensus through full consultations and will send out the voice of unity and solidarity," Chinese Foreign Ministry spokesperson Geng Shuang said at regular press conference Monday.

+"The UNSC's response and actions should be helpful to the denuclearization of the Korean Peninsula and to maintaining the stability of the region.
+And also helpful to solve the North Korea issue peacefully," Geng said.

-The US and its allies have been calling for stern measures against North Korea following the country's latest nuclear test, its largest yet, which took place just over a week ago.
+The US and its allies have been calling for stern measures against North Korea since the September 3 nuclear test.

-The device, which Pyongyang said was a hydrogen bomb, was detonated on Sunday September 3 with a yield of over 100 kilotons, many times stronger than their previous nuclear tests.

-But Kang added both the US and South Korea believed in following a policy of "responding firmly provocations through tough sanctions while leaving the door open for dialogue."
+The test sent powerful tremors across the region, suggesting the device used was the most powerful the nation has ever tested.
+Pyongyang claims it tested a hydrogen bomb capable of sitting atop a ballistic missile.

 Despite the impending vote on potentially painful economic sanctions, the atmosphere in Pyongyang over the weekend was one of celebration.